TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.utils.rst

-   the input date has a timezone of ``-0000``, the ``datetime`` will be a naive ``datetime``, and if the date is conforming to the RFCs it will represent a time in UTC but with no indication of the actual source timezone of the message the date comes from.
+   the input date has a timezone of ``-0000``, the ``datetime`` will be a naive ``datetime``, and if the date is conforming to the RFCs it will represent a time in UTC but with no indication of the actual source timezone of the message the date comes kutoka.
 If the input date has any other valid timezone offset, the ``datetime`` will be an aware ``datetime`` with the corresponding a :class:`~datetime.timezone` :class:`~datetime.tzinfo`.